ad-si/lamda/README.md

 Photos must be saved in one of the following file structures or a combination of them.

-- Events only
+- Events only (not yet supported) photos
-		photos
 		├── date_event-name
 		│   ├── photo-01.jpg
 		│   ├── photo-02.jpg
 		…
-- Year directories
+- Year directories (not yet supported) photos
-		photos
 		├── year
 		│   ├── date_event-name